 Then BCDBOOT will copy boot files to the EFI system partition from Windows partition and create the BCD to save it to the same partition.

-- For Advanced Format disks (4-KB-per-sector), the minimum size of EFI partition is 260 MB.
+• For Advanced Format disks (4-KB-per-sector), the minimum size of the EFI partition is 260 MB.

-- For the 512-byte-per-sector drives, the minimum size of EFI partition is 100 MB.
+• For the 512-byte-per-sector drives, the minimum size of the EFI partition is 100 MB.

 After finishing EFI partition creation, please restart your computer.
 As for the option 1 and option 3, you can turn to this topic Windows 8 can't start due to missing EFI partition in eightforums.
 Or look at the two screenshots to learn more:

 Now you know how to quickly and effectively restore deleted Windows partition.
-If you accidentally delete EFI partition, just try the above ways according to your needs to recover deleted partition Windows 10/8/7.
+If you accidentally deleted EFI partition, just try the above ways according to your needs to recover deleted partition Windows 10/8/7.

 Case 2: Accidentally Delete System Reserved Partition in Windows 10/8/7